nosilver4u/ewww-image-optimizer/readme.txt

 = 8.5.1 =
 *Release Date - TBD*

+TODO: modify this if necessary
+* added: LCP image detection, along with improved UI for Resize Detection which has been renamed to Image Detective
 * fixed: performance regression when Lazy Load checks parent elements for skip-lazy exceptions

 = 8.5.0 =